lokmqn/lexical-analyzer/README.md

 delimiters ;, (, ), {, }.

 Run the lexical analyzer and check if each token is properly recognized and classified.

-Documentation :

-Add comments without redundant information to each section.

-Describe limitations and possibilities for improvements in the report.

 Code Example :